 The scope of the inspection consisted of a visual evaluation of the project site, building exteriors, roof, interior common areas, all mechanical rooms, and a sampling of resident units (as indicated above).
 The report was prepared in accordance with HUD’s requirements, as provided in applicable guides or handbooks, for a Limited Scope PCNA.
+For Green MIP 223(a)(7) transactions, a PCNA must be submitted, and must have been prepared in accordance with the Green MIP Program Guidance.

 A summary of the PCNA and underwriting conclusions